26 March 2002

 “Diksa is defined as a Transcendental Formal Ceremony”

 Of course as point b) above states, Diksa does mean the initiation to begin transcendental activities.
-This point was actually stated in TFO, and indeed in his paper the author also uses the same quotes from TFO to help make his point.
+This point was actually stated in TFO, and indeed in his paper NPD also uses the same quotes from TFO to help make his point.
 And yes these transcendental activities CAN begin when one takes the initiation ceremony.
 However these transcendental activities are not initiated ONLY when one takes a formal ceremony, which would have to be the case if this was how Diksa was DEFINED.
 Rather these transcendental activities can and do take place way before the performance of the initiation ceremony:

 “The chanting Hare Krishna is our main business, that is real initiation.
 And as you are all following my instruction, in that matter, the initiator is already there.”